fbpx

 Why visit the Dolomites?

-The second reason is thanks to its remote setting — at high altitude in the northeast of the country — the Dolomites feel a world away from the ordinary.
-This is evident with Ladin, an ancient language that is spoken widely in the area (Italian, Friulan, and German are the next most spoken languages).
+The second reason is that thanks to their remote setting—at a high altitude in the northeast of the country—the Dolomites feel a world away from the ordinary.
+This is evident with Ladin, an ancient language spoken widely in the area (Italian, Friulan, and German are the next most spoken languages).

-Alpine living has not only had its hand in shaping the area’s history and culture but also its cuisine.
-The Tyrolean culinary landscape is based on the land but also reflects the region’s multicultural roots.
-Along with historic inns serving traditional food, you’ll find several innovative Michelin-starred restaurants to try it all.
+Alpine living has shaped the area’s history, culture, and cuisine.
+The Tyrolean culinary landscape is based on the land and reflects the region’s multicultural roots.
+Along with historic inns serving traditional Dolomites food, you’ll find several innovative Michelin-starred restaurants to try it all.

 Where are the Dolomites?

-The Dolomites are predominantly in South Tyrol, the northeastern Italy region that sits east of Milan and north of the Veneto.
-They sit directly north of Trentino in the northern Italian Alps and brush up against the Austrian border.
+The Dolomites are predominantly in South Tyrol, the northeastern Italian region east of Milan and north of the Veneto.
+They are directly north of Trentino in the northern Italian Alps and brush up against the Austrian border.
 The Dolomites run through the provinces of Belluno, Alto Adige (South Tyrol), and Trentino.

-The Dolomites are a UNESCO World Heritage Site, a mountain range comprised of 18 peaks over 350,000 acres.
-The highest peaks here reach well over 10,000 feet with Marmolada being the highest mountain.
-The landscape is vast and dense with valleys, towns, and mountains.
+The Dolomites are a UNESCO World Heritage Site, with a mountain range of 18 peaks and over 350,000 acres.
+The highest peaks here reach well over 10,000 feet, with Marmolada being the highest mountain.
+The landscape is vast and dense, with valleys, towns, and mountains.
 It’s the perfect playground for nature enthusiasts and thrill-seeking adventurers.

 How Do I Reach The Dolomites?

 The easiest way to reach the Dolomites is to fly into one of the nearby airports and then rent a car.
-The closest and most convenient airport to the Dolomites is the international Venice Marco Polo Airport near Venice Italy.
-You can also fly into regional airports like Verona or Bolzano or even Innsbruck, Austria, and cross the border.
+The closest and most convenient airport is the international Venice Marco Polo Airport near Venice, Italy.
+You can also fly into regional airports like Verona, Bolzano, or even Innsbruck, Austria, and cross the border.

-For those who are in-country already, consider taking an Italian train to the closest major station and then renting a car.
+For those who are already in the country, consider taking an Italian train to the closest major station and then renting a car.
 Bolzano train station is one of the best options for public transportation access.

 When is the best time to visit?

-If you want to hike the trails sans the crowds, the periods of late May until early June and then September through early October are best.
-Most of the trails have had all the snow melted off which gives hikers a chance to adventure.
-If you’re more interested in winter activities, visit from January to early March when the snow is typically its best.
+If you want to hike the trails without the crowds, the periods of late May until early June and then September through early October are best.
+Most of the trails have had all the snow melted off, which gives hikers a chance to adventure.
+If you’re more interested in winter activities, visit from January to early March, when the snow is typically at its best.

 The Italian Dolomites are a mountain range located in northeast Italy within the Italian Alps.
 These mountains run across the regions of Trentino-Alto Adige, Veneto, and Friuli Venezia Giulia and are renowned for their dramatic cliffs, vertical walls, idyllic valleys, and unique alpine landscapes.
 In 2009, the Dolomites were designated as a UNESCO World Heritage Site.